API Reference¶

 Sets the

-.Handlers must return
+Response.contenttypetotext/html; charset=utf-8.Handlers must return

-when this decorator is used.Added in version 2.8.
+strwhen this decorator is used.Added in version 2.8.

 from yhttp.core import html @app.route() @html def get(req): return 'Unicode String'